nascentdigital/hackeryou-masterclass-notes/session2/tree.md

     // it's empty! we're done
     if q.empty() return;

-    // perform our callback on our node
+    // perform our myFunction on our node
     Node n = q.pop();
     myFunction(n);